Fire Extinguisher Use Safety

 Safety Reminders

-- Report damaged or low-pressure extinguishers.
+- Report missing, damaged, blocked, or discharged extinguishers.

 Ask the Crew